We are always looking for bright,

 choice of projects after you

 get into the Stanford PhD program.
-Keep in mind that some (not all)
+Some (not all)

 first-year PhD students do a rotation to determine which